-Lovely sweet doughy swirls, filled with plump sultanas and lemon curd, topped with a generous share of icing and lovingly crowned with a glace cherry!
+Lovely, sweet, doughy swirls, filled with plump sultanas and lemon curd, topped with a generous share of icing and lovingly crowned with a glacé cherry!
 What better accompaniment is there to a cup of tea?

-It’s taken me a good few attempts to make this as soft and doughy as they deserve to be and the filling is always best when you go the extra mile with a home made lemon curd.
-Don’t worry though, they still taste fantastic even with a store bought curd.
+It’s taken me a good few attempts to make this as soft and doughy as they deserve to be, and the filling is always best when you go the extra mile with a homemade lemon curd.
+Don’t worry, though, they still taste fantastic even with a store-bought curd.

 Belgian Buns